LafuenteR/itunesSearch/README.md

 Library Used in the App:

 Alamofire for network request.\
-RealmSwift for saving to local storage.\
+RealmSwift for saving data to local storage.\
-Kingfisher for handling imageUrl.
+Kingfisher for handling image url.